 Early pioneers in Utah built many adobe forts in the small towns of central Utah because they were afraid of the Indians.
 All of those forts were later taken down so the towns could advance– except for Fort Desert.
 This fort still stands in a recognizable state.

 This state park is all about camping and water sports.
-If you are a boater, a swimmer, or enjoy the beach, you’ll enjoy your time spent at Yuba Lake State Park, which is located east of Delta.
+If you are a boater, a swimmer, or enjoy the beach, you’ll enjoy your time spent at Yuba Lake State Park, which is located about an hour east of Delta.